 We invite you to check out our new financial forecasting process guide, which details best practices for improving value and predictability.

 The expertise needed to implement these tools and the insights they facilitate is just as important as the tools themselves.
 Many finance departments lack the tech know-how, BI experience and even coding skills to generate and translate meaningful customer insights to help their financial planning and analysis.
-To get help and learn more about your customers and their interactions with your products, contact us.

 About the Author

 Edward has 16 years of finance and operations experience in financial analysis, business valuation, litigation, restructuring, due diligence, system design and implementation and contract negotiation.
 His industry experiences spans from mobile applications, telecommunications, entertainment, apparel, oil and gas, real estate and airlines.
 His core competencies include business plan development, project management, system design and integration, process improvement, complex analytics and business analytics.
 Edward holds an MBA from the University of Southern California’s Marshall School of Business, an M.S. in Computer Science from San Diego State University and a B.S. in Chemical Engineering from the University of California San Diego.